-The numbers below reflect our net price for in-state students for 2013 - 2016 as submitted to the US Department of Education.
+The numbers below reflect our net price for in-state students as submitted to the US Department of Education.
 We recommend that you use our Net Price Calculator to get an aid estimate that is more closely tailored to your particular financial situation.

 Average Net Price for Full-Time In-State Beginning Students